Field-induced electronic phase separation in the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$: Discussion

-The magnetic signal is induced, within error, at the same temperature independent of applied field (6~T, 8~T, and 12~T) measured with both ND and $\mu$SR, see Fig.~\ref{fig:temperature} (a-b).
+The onset of the magnetic signal is found, within error, at the same temperature, independent of applied field (6~T, 8~T, and 12~T) measured with both ND and $\mu$SR, see Fig.~\ref{fig:temperature} (a-b).
 At 8~T, the SC transition ($T_{\rm c}$ onset) found with magnetization measurements coincides with the onset temperature found by $\mu$SR at 8~T as seen in Fig.~\ref{fig:temperature} (e) compared to (c-d).
 At low fields, the SC and magnetic phases have the same transition temperature, but at higher fields the two transition temperatures differ from each other, as $T_{\rm N}$ remains unchanged while $T_{\rm c}$ is suppressed with field.
 This result is consistent with findings in \LSCO{} with $x=0.10$ having $T_{\rm N} \sim T_{\rm c}(H=0)=30$~K \cite{Lake2002}.
+While the similarity of $T_{\rm N}$ and $T_{\rm c}$ at low fields might be seen as an indication of one correlated phase, we interpret the different onset temperatures at higher field values as a signature of two competing phases, magnetic and SC, with almost degenerate free energy in zero field.
+The application of a magnetic field favors the formation of regions with quasi-static stripe order and suppresses $T_{\rm c}$.

+Extrapolating our $\mu$SR results to higher fields in Fig.~\ref{fig:linear}, $V_{\rm m}$ reaches 100\% at $B_{\rm sat} \sim 23$~T, suppressing the SC phase completely.
+This is consistent with our crude estimate of $H_{c2}(0)\approx 17-54$~T from the WHH model.
+This further indicates that the magnetic stripe phase and SC competes.
+It is, however, remarkable that we find no evidence of charge stripes of the type observed in other La-214 compounds, even though we used the exact same method as in Refs.~\onlinecite{Christensen2014,Croft2014}.
+This finding is consistent with a picture of magnetic fluctuations rather than static magnetic (and structural) order.
+In Ref.~\onlinecite{Zhang2018} it is discussed how the formation of static charge stripes happens, and that the relationship between charge nematicity and the magnetic stripe signal may not be simple.

+In zero field a tiny ND signal seems to be present, while no static magnetism is observed with $\mu$SR. The small discrepancy between the results may be explained by the difference in timescale between the two techniques.
+Cold neutron measurements probe a timescale of $\sim 10^{-11}$~s and can not distinguish fluctuations on longer timescales from static magnetism.
+In contrast, high transverse field $\mu$SR measurements probe a timescale of $\sim 10^{-7}$~s.
+Magnetic moments fluctuating on a timescale between these two values would thus be seen as static by the neutrons, but as fluctuating by the muons.
+The difference between the two techniques may thus be reconciled if the stripe signal is not truly static, but rather slow fluctuations, as discussed e.g. in Refs. \onlinecite{Wakimoto1999,Roemer2013,Jacobsen2015}.
+Therefore, the peak at 0 T likely does not originate from truly static moments, but low-energy fluctuations picked up by the finite energy resolution of the instrument.